downingtim/LSDV-PVG/README.md

 ## 1 # The complete LSDV PVG

-The foler 121_SAMPLE_PVG contains data for the PVG created from all available valid LSDV genomes (n=121).
+The foler CODE contains NF code (main.nf, modules/processes.nf) to run the PVG creation & analysis pipeline on a fresh dataset.
+This uses scripts in its bin/ folder, which output data in the folder named CURRENT.
+Large PAV and BED files may be omitted due to their large file sizes.

-1.1 For these samples, the download process takes us through file download from NCBI Nucleotide, metadata extraction, symbol removal, an initial phylogeny, a genome length check, reporting of excluded sequences, and a final output FASTA.
+1.1 For these samples, the download process (bin/download.R0 takes you through file download from NCBI Nucleotide, metadata extraction, symbol removal, an initial phylogeny, a genome length check, reporting of excluded sequences, and a final output FASTA.

 1.2 We take the above fasta and use PGGB to construct a PVG from it.